godpsychBchain/godpsychBchain/README.md

 - 👋 Hi, I’m @godpsychBchain
-- 👀 I’m interested in Blockchain coding
+- 👀 I’m interested in Blockchain coding primarily Solidity
 - 🌱 I’m currently learning how blockchain exchange works with a teeny bit of Redux since we are bombarded by UI right?
 - 💞️ I’m looking to collaborate on any exciting projects related to Solidity, primarily gaming.
 - 📫 How to reach me Twitter @GodpsychBchain